Terriers

 Irish terriers make for great watchdogs and will often warn their owners if there are any new sights or sounds.
 However, they won’t excessively bark if they’re trained properly to only bark when necessary.

-For males, the average weight is 13 kilos and for females, they weigh slightly less at 11 kilos.
+For males, the average weight is 13 kilos, and for females, they weigh slightly less at 11 kilos.
 The height of the dog will vary between 45 to 50 cm.

 When it comes to Irish terrier training, it’s good to install high fences outside so that they don’t think about making a run for it.
 They’re also diggers, so you may want to reinforce the fences too at the bottom.

 This native Irish breed will need around 30 minutes of exercise each day which could be spread over two or three walks.
-They're great for running alongside with if you'd prefer to go out jogging yourself and they are great off-lead.
+They’re great for running alongside if you’d prefer to go out jogging yourself and they are great off-lead.

 Training them from a young age is key and as a family pet, they’ll be the perfect family member when socialised properly.